 I am committed to on-going learning and have been trained in trauma-informed practices and the effects of adverse childhood experiences (ACEs).
-I am certified in Forensic Experiential Trauma Interviewing (FETI) and have also been tested and certified as a Professional in Accessibility Core Competencies by the International Association of Accessibility Professionals.
+I also have experience working with interpreters and I am certified as a Professional in Accessibility Core Competencies by the International Association of Accessibility Professionals.

 I actively participate in professional organizations that provide support and training on the legal issues relevant to my investigations practice.
 Some of my current professional activities include: